 Before we get into discussions about car batteries, let’s talk about the alternator first.
-Your battery cannot sustain a charge without the alternator.
+Your battery cannot sustain a charge without it.
 This gem under the hood produces voltage to power the battery and help power your vehicle’s components.
 If the alternator goes bad, the battery will die.
 Crossroads Automotive shares six signs below that your alternator could be going bad.

 Your Lights Are Dimmer Than Usual

 Your vehicle’s electrical system begins with the alternator.
 If this part is going bad, you will notice a difference in your vehicle’s lights.
-Most drivers notice that their dashboard backlight and headlights are dimmer first because they rely more on these lights.
+Most drivers notice that their dashboard backlight and headlights are dimmer because they rely more on these lights.
 All lights will dim, however, in most cases.

 ALT or GEN Warning Light

 As you know, your vehicle is equipped with a warning system to alert you of trouble.
 For the electrical system, there are three lights: the battery, ALT, or GEN light.
-You don’t have all three of these lights on your dashboard, but whichever one you do have will turn on if there is an alternator problem.
+You don’t have all three of these lights on your dashboard, but whichever one you do have will turn on if there is a problem.

 As we mentioned above, the alternator charges the battery.
 If the alternator is dying, it can’t keep up the charge.
 While you drive, the alternator takes voltage and pumps it back into the battery as it discharges.
 If your lights begin to dim as you drive, the alternator is not recharging the battery.